AaitijhyaGoswami/YLAC_MC2026/README.md

 ## Overview

 This project is a **multi-module Streamlit application** that quantifies the infrastructural burden imposed on pedestrians at the Yeshwantpur transit hub.
-The core idea is to treat a broken pedestrian corridor as a physical system: encroachments, missing drain covers, and footpath failures act as a resistive friction field, and a commuter's journey through it is analogous to work done against that field.
+The core idea is to treat a broken pedestrian corridor as a physical system: encroachments, missing drain covers, and footpath failures act as a resistive friction field, and a commuter's journey through it is analogous to work done against that field — exactly as mechanical work scales with surface resistance:

+$$W = \int_0^D F(x)\, dx = \int_0^D \mu(x)\, mg\, dx$$

 The audit covered a **900 m corridor** split into two structurally distinct zones:
 - **300 m (Constitution Circle zone):** 24 discrete geotagged obstacle nodes